-ENGLISH DEPARTMENT PHILOSOPHY
+ENGLISH LANGUAGE ARTS DEPARTMENT PHILOSOPHY

 The English Department endorses the district philosophy of educating the whole child.
 The goal for each child is that he or she, regardless of ability, will function in a contributory manner in society in a positive and constructive way.
 More specifically, the English Department emphasizes listening, speaking, critical thinking, reading, and writing skills, as well as an understanding of contemporary technology and media.